haninsuryo/haninsuryo/README.md

 ## About Me

   - 🌱 I’m currently works as Data Analyst
-  - :octocat: I always open to discuss and collaborate with other people
+  -  :octocat: Open to learn and collaborate with other people
   - 💬 Come on, let's connect here!
   - 📺 I love watching Korean's Drama